Canon 200D vs Nikon D5600

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D5600 are two digital cameras that were announced, respectively, in June 2017 and November 2016.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in June 2017 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Nikon D5600